tigerfarm/arduino/Altair101/asm/pGalaxy101a/README.md

 My challenge was to,
 + Update my assembler program so that I could assemble the program.
-+ Make program changes to get the program to run on my Altair101a.
++ Make program changes to get the program to run on my Altair101.
 + Run and test the program.
 + Make enhancements.

-I can assemble and run it.
+Status: I can assemble and run it.
 I even fixed a usage flow option.
-The game is enhanced as far as I can go on my Mega 2560 Altair101a because of the memory limitations.
-The enhanced program has very little memory left for me to upgrade the playing experience.

 [Galaxy101.asm](Galaxy101.asm) is the current tested program.
 [GALAXY80.asm](GALAXY80.asm) is the original that I downloaded from a GitHub